Skip to main content

 Default Administrator

-The user specified during AI Command Center deployment is created as the Default Administrator.
+The User specified during AI Command Center deployment is created as the Default Administrator.

-• This user cannot be deleted or replaced.
+• This User cannot be deleted or replaced.

 • The Default Administrator always retains administrative privileges.